-ProvidersJohn R. Blumer, MD F. Brian Gibson, MD, FACS Robert E. Harley, MD S. Brett Heavner, MD Christopher T. Jones, MD, FACS Donald B. Kamerer, Jr, MD Timothy J. Kelly, MD, FACS Chad S. Kessler, MD Darrell A. Klotz, MD F.P.
+ProvidersJohn R. Blumer, MD F. Brian Gibson, MD, FACS Robert E. Harley, MD S. Brett Heavner, MD Christopher T. Jones, MD, FACS Donald B. Kamerer, Jr, MD Timothy J. Kelly, MD, FACS Chad S. Kessler, MD Darrell A. Klotz, MD, FACS F.P.
 Johns Langford, MD, FACS Hugh M. Lovejoy, Jr, MD Michael S. Mallonee, MD Sajeev K. Puri, MD Todd R. Reulbach, MD Michael W. Sicard, MD Nicholas G. Stowell, MD Ross A. Udoff, MD Douglas B. Villaret, MD Mark T. Weigel, MD

 WHAT IS THE THYROID?

 Your thyroid gland is one of the endocrine glands that makes hormones to regulate physiological functions in your body, like metabolism.
 Other endocrine glands are the pancreas, the pituitary, the adrenal glands, and the parathyroid glands.
 The thyroid gland is located in the middle of the lower neck, below the larynx, and wraps around the front half of the trachea.

 Thyroid diseases are very common, affecting millions of Americans.
 The most common thyroid problems are:

 - Thyroid enlargement

 - Thyroid malignancy, caused by radiation therapy or family history

 Thyroid problems can be treated with hormone replacement pills, medication, radioactive iodine, or surgery.